newscorp-ghfb/NewsKit/docs/testing.md

 ## Running the Cypress component tests locally

-It is your responsibility to also add functional tests and visual tests (TBC) when writing a new component or making changes to existing components.
+It is your responsibility to also add Cypress functional tests and visual tests when writing a new component or making changes to existing components.

-To build the assets & start serving them on port <http://localhost:8082,> run `docker-compose build e2e`

-If you want to run the e2e tests and generate new snapshots, run `docker-compose up e2e`

-To update the baseline snapshots, please delete the relevant old baseline images and run `docker-compose up e2e` to generate new snapshots.

 To ensure that we have accessibility automated tests coverage, when creating a new component, there should be a test for checking that it passes basic accessibility checks.
 This can be done by calling the following Cypress commands: